 Plans were made in 1916 to build a brick and stone building, and to move the present Church back on this section, with the addition of another storey for Sunday School purposes.
 However this plan did not eventuate.
 Instead in 1928, funds were used to erect a two-storeyed brick building for a Church Hall and Schoolrooms, thus replacing an original building constructed in 1880.
 This building is no longer in use due to earthquake concerns.

 The church survived the 1931 Napier earthquake; with the fire that spread through the central business district almost reaching the church; but a change in wind direction meant that the church was spared being burnt down.
 The nearby St Patrick’s Roman Catholic Church had also survived the earthquake, but sadly it was burnt down by arson in 1981.
 Therefore Trinity Methodist remains as the only colonial church to now survive the earthquake in central Napier.

 Major alterations to the Church interior took place in 1956 giving the interior layout and fittings that we see today.
 In 1965 the small choir room was enlarged, to become a comfortable lounge.
 Separate choir robing rooms were added.
 The Church front porch was enlarged in 1985, and a kitchen installed.
 A new minister’s vestry was added in 1990 to provide additional office space.

-March 2020 has the Church out of commission from Monday to Saturday as an accessible toilet and kitchenette are installed.
-After Easter the lounge and office will be refurbished to include a new kitchen and much needed updated meeting room/lounge and office space.
+March 2020 had the Church out of commission from Monday to Saturday as an accessible toilet and kitchenette are installed.
+After Easter the lounge and office were refurbished to include a new kitchen and much needed updated meeting room/lounge and office space.

 Access to Archives from some of the Methodist churches in Napier is available.
 We have access to Baptism, Wedding registers.
 If you have any queries email firstname.lastname@example.org